Living on Campus

 Refunds will be offered only in the case of residence hall closure and only to students no longer receiving any degree of residence life service at or near Saint Mary’s College.
 Refunds will be prorated based on the date of the student’s move-out, only for students included in the College-evacuated population of students.
 Voluntary leave, for any reason, is subject to the College refund policy posted in the College Bulletin.
 Should classes go online, residence halls may remain open.
 In this situation, no refund will be available.

 +If my daughter contracts COVID-19, will she be allowed to reside in her residence hall?

-Students who have possible exposure confirmed through contact tracing, or who contract COVID-19 and wish to remain on campus, will be required to temporarily move to our isolation/quarantine housing.
+Students who have possible exposure confirmed through contact tracing, or who contract COVID-19 and wish to remain on campus, will be required to temporarily move to our isolation/quarantine housing, the Mother Angela Care Center, located in Regina Hall South.
 Students must abide by the policies and restrictions of this space or they will lose the privilege of living on campus.
 Students will be monitored by the Health and Counseling Center and will only be allowed to leave isolation/quarantine housing with approval from the Interim Director of Health and Counseling.
 There will be no fee or refund associated with a relocation to isolation housing.